Discover Your Home Decor Personality: Inspirations for the Eclectic Collector

 Two peeks inside fashion icon Iris Apfel’s Manhattan apartment, featured in Architectural Digest, and you’ll understand the true meaning of being an eclectic collector.
 A French armchair is at home atop Persian rugs and artifacts from across the globe.

 To some, pattern mixing is an art form that is learn through trial and error.
-To the eclectic collector, all prints–the more then merrier—can dwell happily together, like in this room featured on House & Home.
+To the eclectic collector, all prints–the more then merrier—can dwell happily together.

 Mid-century furnishings mingle beautifully with globally inspired textiles and a diverse sampling of art. (via Front + Main)